1925 NFL Championship controversy

 The Maroons' trophy (carved out of anthracite coal), made in 1925 and is now in the Pro Football Hall of Fame after being donated by surviving team members in 1964.

-The 1925 National Football League (NFL) Championship, awarded to the Chicago Cardinals, has long been the subject of controversy, centering on the suspension of the Pottsville Maroons by NFL commissioner Joseph Carr, which prevented them for a chance at taking the title.
+The 1925 National Football League (NFL) Championship which was awarded to the Chicago Cardinals, has long been the subject of controversy.
+The controversy focuses on the suspension of the Pottsville Maroons by then NFL commissioner Joseph Carr, which prevented them for a chance at taking the title.
 The Maroons were one of the dominant teams of the 1925 season, and after defeating the Chicago Cardinals 21–7 on December 6, they came away with the best record in the league.
 However, Carr suspended and removed the team from the NFL after they played an unauthorized exhibition game in Philadelphia, on the grounds that they had violated the territorial rights of that city's Frankford Yellow Jackets.
 Chicago played and won two more games against weak NFL opponents, but were sanctioned because Cardinals player Art Folz hired four Chicago high school football players to play for the Milwaukee Badgers under assumed names to ensure a Cardinals victory.

 Pottsville supporters argue that the suspension was illegitimate because the NFL did not grant exclusive territory rights at the time, and that in any event, they had oral league approval to play the game in Philadelphia.
 Further, they argue that the Maroons, who were reinstated the next year, would have had the best record had they not been suspended.
 Others claim that Chicago was the legitimate champion based on the rules of the time.
 In 1963, the NFL investigated and rejected Pottsville's case, refusing to reopen the case in 2003.
 Both the NFL and the Pro Football Hall of Fame continue to list the Cardinals as the 1925 NFL champions.